9bryan/fmw_jdk/README.md

     }

     class { 'fmw_jdk::install':
+      java_home_diaris JDK 7 with x64 entensions

+    class { 'fmw_jdk::install':
+      java_home_dir   => '/usr/jdk/instances/jdk1.7.0_75',
-      java_home_dir   => '/usr/jdk/instances/jdk1.7.0',
+      source_file     => '/sor   => '/usr/jdk/instances/jdk1.7.0',
       source_file     => '/software/jdk-7u75-solaris-i586.tar.Z',
       source_x64_file => '/software/jdk-7u75-solaris-x64.tar.Z',
     }

 #### Manifest rng_service

 This will install and configure the rng package on any RedHat or Debian family linux distributions.
+For windows or solaris platforms this is aris JDK 7 with x64 entensions

+    class { 'fmw_jdk::install':
+      java_home_dir   => '/usr/jdk/instances/jdk1.7.0_75',
-For windows or solaris platforms this is not necessary and this manifest will do just a return when this manifest is executed on one of those hosts.
+      source_file     => '/sonot necessary and this manifest will do just a return when this manifest is executed on one of those hosts.

     include fmw_jdk::rng_service